mlpack/mlpack/doc/user/install.md

 ```sh
 g++ -O3 -std=c++17 -o my_program my_program.cpp -lopenblas -fopenmp
 ```

+ - See also the warning on OpenBLAS versions and too many threads in [the previous section](#build-tests).

 See [the Armadillo documentation](https://arma.sourceforge.net/faq.html#linking) for more information on linking Armadillo programs.